lucasquemelli/airbnb/README.md

 # 5. Business Results

-Random Forest predict country destination for Airbnb user with 98% of accuracy.
+Random Forest predict country destination for Airbnb user with 99% of average accuracy.

 # 6. Conclusions

 We used Artifical Neural Network (ANN) to predict Airbnb users country destination, yet due to the low number of rows, this model did not perform well.
-Thus, we used Random Forest Regressor and we achieved an accuracy of 98%.
+Thus, we used Random Forest Regressor and we achieved an average accuracy of 99%.

 # 7. Next Steps